 Hint: if your almond flour and cacao powder are lumpy, pass through a sieve to break up the lumps and fluff the dry ingredients.
 This will add more aeration to the batter and the inside of your muffins will be fluffier.

-tips, tricks and variations
+Expert tips and variations

 Smoother texture - if your almond flour and cacao powder are lumpy, sift before adding to the wet ingredients to avoid powdered lumps in the batter.

 More chocolate - use extra chocolate chips to decorate the tops of the muffins before placing in the oven.
+This is my favorite way and a great addition for good reason, just like on my Soft Gluten-Free Pumpkin Cookies With Chocolate Chips.

-The easiest way to shed zucchini or shred carrots is on the course side of a box grater.
+The easiest way to shred zucchini or shred carrots is on the course side of a box grater.
 It's also quick and easy clean up.
 You can also use a food processor but your may end up with a few roughly chopped chunks in the mix.

 New recipes to try